jafingerhut/cljol/README.md

 + writing to any of several other image file formats using the `write-drawing-file` function.

-`cljol` has been tested most with Clojure 1.10.1 so far, but as far as I know should work fine with Clojure 1.7.0 or later (it cannot go earlier, since the Loom graph library requires that version of Clojure or later).
+`cljol` has been tested most with Clojure 1.10.1 and 1.12.0 so far, but as far as I know should work fine with Clojure 1.7.0 or later (it cannot go earlier, since the Loom graph library requires that version of Clojure or later).

 See the [gallery](doc/README-gallery.md) for examples of figures created by this library that demonstrate aspects of the Java VM or